mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/jersey-example/README.md

 ## Running and Testing

-Run `org.raml.jaxrs.example.Main` for example with:
+Run `org.raml.JAX-RS.example.Main` for example with:

     mvn exec:java